US gives protections to rare Midwest bird as prairie suffers

 “In their final rule, the U.S. Fish and Wildlife Service first commended landowners’ voluntary efforts to increase lesser prairie-chicken populations in Kansas, and then unilaterally decided that the federal government is better equipped to address these local areas,” Kansas Republican Rep. Tracey Mann of Kansas said in a statement.

+Kansas Attorney General-elect Kris Kobach — a strong advocate of the 2014 state law when it was enacted — had predicted during his campaign this year that President Joe Biden's administration would act on the lesser prairie chicken and said its move “seriously impairs” building wind farms and pushes oil and natural gas production “to the brink of extinction.”

+“What a surprise they waited until after the election to announce this move!”
+Kobach said in a statement.
+"As attorney general, I will fight this illegal action in court.”

-Michael Robinson of the Center for Biological Diversity said having protections for the animals was “terrific" but came too late for prairie chickens in some areas.
-Robinson's group filed a lawsuit against the government last month because it was five months late in releasing a final decision.
+Michael Robinson of the Center for Biological Diversity said having protections for the animals is “terrific" but came too late for prairie chickens in some areas.
+Robinson's group sued the government last month because it was five months late in releasing a final decision.
 The initial petition for protections for the bird was filed in 1995.

-“We wish that the Fish and Wildlife Service hadn’t delayed this protection for 27 years, because quicker action would have meant a lot more lesser prairie chickens alive in a lot more places today,” he said.
+“We wish that the Fish and Wildlife Service hadn’t delayed this protection for 27 years,” Robinson said, “because quicker action would have meant a lot more lesser prairie chickens alive in a lot more places today.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.